 Momine Khatun Mausoleum

-Shamsaddin Eldaniz, the founder of the Azerbaijan Atabaylar state (Eldiguzids) initiated to erect a mausoleum on the grave of his wife Momine Khatun.
+Shamsaddin Eldaniz, the founder of the Azerbaijan Atabaylar state (Eldiguzids) initiated erecting a mausoleum on the grave of his wife Momine Khatun.
 However, its construction was finished by Mahammad Jahan Pahlavan, the son of Shamsaddin Eldeniz, in A.H.
-582, in the Maharram month (April, 1186).
+582, in the Maharram month (April 1186).

 According to some investigators, Shamsaddin Eldaniz, the ruler of the Atabaylar state, his wife Momine Khatun, and his son Mahammad Jahan Pahlavan were buried in the mausoleum.

 Later, the headstones of the buried people in the tomb probably were robbed and taken away.
 The photos and paintings of the 19th century show that there were monumental buildings and also Jameh mosque around the mausoleum.